Intensive French in Dijon (Summer 2013)

 Study French in the heart of Burgundy

 APPLICATIONS FOR 2015 ARE DUE JANUARY 17TH.

 Every two years, Augustana conducts a six-week summer program in France with intensive study of the French language, civilization, and literature at the l'Université de Bourgogne in Dijon.
 During the stay at the university, students enjoy a wide range of cultural activities both on campus and in the community, and often spend additional time traveling in France.
 Students on the 2013 program will have the option to live either in university housing or to join a family for a home stay experience.

-All students will receive 6 credits of French.
-These are divided between Culture & Civilization (3 credits: either 210 or 310) and Language (Intermediate 221-222-223 or Advanced 321-322-323).
+Courses: All students will receive 6 credits of French.
+Students at the 100 level will receive 6 credits of French language, while those at the 200 levels will receive six credits divided between Culture & Civilization (3 credits: either 210 or 310) and Language (Intermediate 221-222-223 or Advanced 321-322-323).
 On-site placement will determine the appropriate language level for all participants.
 Students who receive credit for French 310 will also receive a PP learning perspective for this course.

 Dates: TBA-- Typically the final week of June through the first week of August.

 Cost: A tentative program fee is set at $5,800 for the summer of 2015.
 This fee includes in-country ground transportation, housing in the university residence halls, tuition, fees, health insurance, several group meals in Dijon and two overnight excursions (Paris & the Loire Valley).
 For an additional fee students will be able to live with a family.
 The homestay option includes 2 meals a day.
 Not included in the cost of the program are round trip airfare to Paris, non-group (or non-homestay) meals and discretionary spending.